dtekcth/data101/src/editor/index.md

 #### Other common tasks

-- !kbd[!ctrl+c] copies selected text
+- !kbd[!ctrl+C] copies selected text
-- !kbd[!ctrl+x] cuts the selected text, both removing the text and copying it
+- !kbd[!ctrl+X] cuts the selected text, both removing the text and copying it
-- !kbd[!ctrl+v] pastes the text that you have copied
+- !kbd[!ctrl+V] pastes the text that you have copied

 ### The command palette

 Aside from the kind of shortcuts you may be used to when using other applications, VSCode also includes a powerful tool called the `Command palette`.
-It can be opened by pressing !kbd[!ctrl+p].
+It can be opened by pressing !kbd[!ctrl+P].
 This tool can be used to efficiently navigate your project by first opening the palette and then writing a command.

 #### Change file